-Subsidiaries should encourage investment and financing counterparties to disclose their economic activities in accordance with the "Taiwan Sustainable Taxonomy ", as well as the proportion of revenue from "Taxonomy-eligible activities" and "Taxonomy-aligned activities".
-Subsidiaries should also support their counterparties to commit to "Forward-Looking Economic Activities " that can achieve low-carbon or carbon-reduction effects.
+Subsidiaries should encourage investment and financing counterparties to disclose their economic activities in accordance with the "Taiwan Sustainable Taxonomy", as well as the proportion of revenue from "Taxonomy-eligible activities" and "Taxonomy-aligned activities".
+Subsidiaries should also support their counterparties to commit to "Supportive Economic Activities" that can achieve low-carbon or carbon-reduction effects.

-Article 11 (Exemption)
+Article 12 (Exemption)

 Subsidiaries may classify and manage their investment portfolios based on business characteristics.
-Financial assets classified as those measured at fair value through profit or loss may be exempted from these Guidelines.
+Investments with one year or less tenor and financial assets classified as those measured at fair value through profit or loss may be exempted from these Guidelines.